Jumpinlord/Jumpinlord/README.md

 I’m studying to become a frontend developer and build beautiful web applications.

-In my free time, I watch various educational videos and read articles.
+In my free time I watch various educational videos and read articles.

 I use telegram and twitter so you can connect with me here
 <a href="https://t.me/remvue">